-Media pundits and others have been deeply perplexed as to why so many Americans in this election–70 million in fact– nonetheless voted for Trump.
+Media pundits and others have been deeply perplexed as to why so many Americans in this election—70 million, in fact—voted for Trump.

 But it’s not all that difficult to understand.
-There are 3 major explanations: One economic.
-One health.
-And the third, and most important, a matter of culture and racism manipulated by clever politicians for the past quarter century at least.
+There are three major explanations: the economy, health, and, most important, a matter of culture and racism manipulated by clever politicians for the past quarter century, at least.

-Second, Covid did not negatively impact the red states as much as it did the blue states and major urban areas of America—at least not until late in Sept-Oct after which much voting had already begun and political positions had hardened.
-And then when Covid did hit the red states late, it impacted relatively more the larger cities and not as much initially in the small towns and rural areas of Trump’s red states.
-Covid’s impact economically was therefore relatively worse in big urban areas, especially in the coasts.
+Second, COVID did not negatively impact the red states as much as it did the blue states and major urban areas of America—at least not until late in September-October, after which much of the voting had already begun and political positions had hardened.
+And then when COVID did hit the red states late, it impacted relatively more the larger cities and not as much initially in the small towns and rural areas of Trump’s red states.

-This fear is the foundation of his—and their—white nationalism which is really a form of racism.
-So too is their anti-immigration.
-It is anti-immigration directed against people of color–whether latinos, blacks, muslims or whomever.
-White European heritage, small town, rural, evangelical, small business ‘heartland’ of the south & midwest America sees ‘their America’ disappearing or at least having to share more equally with people of color America.
-The latter are now almost equal in population to White Europeans but are not equal politically or economically.
+This fear is the foundation of his—and their—white nationalism, which is really a form of racism.
+So too is their anti-immigration directed against people of color—whether latinos, blacks, muslims or whomever.
+White European heritage, small town, rural, evangelical, small business “heartland” of the south and midwest U.S. sees “their America” disappearing, or at least having to share more equally with people of color.
+The latter are now almost equal in population to White Europeans, but are not equal politically or economically.
 They are knocking on the door and want in.
 They want their equal share.

-But clever politicians have convinced White European America that it’s a zero sum game: what people of color America may get will be only at their expense!
+But clever politicians have convinced White European America that it’s a zero sum game: what people of color America may get will be only at their expense.
 Sharing is not possible.
-Trump and others, who are manipulating this fear and discontent for their own political careers, have convinced them that it’s an ‘Us vs. Them’ zero sum game.
+Trump and others, are manipulating this fear and discontent for their own political careers, convincing them that it’s an “Us vs. Them” zero sum game.
 That way those with wealth and real power redirect discontent from their four decades of obscene wealth accumulation at the expense of everyone else, white or non-white Americans.
-Whipping up and redirecting discontent into identity and racial identity themes means the super well off won’t have to share with either White European or non-White European people of color.
+Whipping up and redirecting discontent into identity and racial identity themes means the super well-off won’t have to share with either White European or non-White European people of color.

-Here’s why they fundamentally support him: Trump has become their ‘bulwark’ against this demographic change which they fear above all else.
-That’s why Trump could do or say whatever he wanted and move increasingly to further extremes, and they’d still support him.
+Trump has become their bulwark against this demographic change, which they fear above all else.
+That’s why Trump could do or say whatever he wanted and move increasingly to further extremes, and they would still support him.
 They would support him even in dismantling what remains of truncated Democracy in America, if it were necessary in their view.
 And they still will continue to support him.
 Neither Trump nor Trumpism is going away.
 It has taken deep root in the 70 million, waiting for a resurrection in 2024 or even 2022.

-All this is not unlike what happened in the USA in the 1850s decade.
-The USA is about at 1854 in terms of historical times and events.
-The 2024 election may therefore be even more ‘contentious’, should Biden and the Democrats fail to aggressively resolve the economic and health dual crises deepening this winter in America.
-Should Biden adopt a minimalist program and solution–in the name of a renewed ‘bipartisanship’ strategy aimed at placating Mitch McConnell’s Republican Senate–then ‘Bidenomics’ is doomed.
-It will result in a midterm 2022 election sweep return of Trump forces, maybe under the leadership of Trump, or maybe a Ted Cruz, or maybe a Marco Rubio.
-Or maybe some clever new face.
-A minimalist Biden program will suffer the fate of Obama’s minimalist economic stimulus program of January 2009, which resulted in a massive loss of electoral support for Democrats in the midterm elections of 2010 and in turn led to the loss of the US House of Representatives Democrat majority and then the Senate soon after.
+The 2024 election may therefore be even more contentious should Biden and the Democrats fail to aggressively resolve the economic and health dual crises deepening this winter in America.
+Should Biden adopt a minimalist program and solution—in the name of a renewed bipartisanship strategy aimed at placating Mitch McConnell’s Republican Senate—then “Bidenomics” is doomed.
+It will result in a mid-term 2022 election sweep return of Trump forces, maybe under the leadership of Trump, or maybe Ted Cruz, or maybe Marco Rubio, or maybe some clever new face.
+A minimalist Biden program will suffer the fate of Obama’s minimalist economic stimulus program of January 2009, which resulted in a massive loss of electoral support for Democrats in the mid-term elections of 2010 and in turn led to the loss of the U.S. House of Representatives Democrat majority, and then the Senate soon after.
 The economic consequences of that particular gridlock following that are all well known.
 There is a great risk of the same occurring in 2021-22.

 The 2020 election looked in some fundamental ways a lot like 2016, with the differences today being the working and middle classes in the swing states of Wisconsin, Michigan, Pennsylvania flipped back to Democrats in 2020 after having voted for Trump in 2016.
-It was a 3 state flip.
+It was a three state flip.
 That flip was because Trump simply did not deliver on his 2016 promises to bring good paying industrial jobs back to those states after 20 years of free trade, offshoring, and the de-industrialization of the region.
-A good example of Trump’s failed promises was the Asian Foxconn Corp., maker of Apple iphone parts.
-Trump and Foxconn promised to bring 5000 jobs to the US upper midwest.
+A good example of Trump’s failed promises was the Asian Foxconn Corp., maker of Apple iPhone parts.
+Trump and Foxconn promised to bring 5,000 jobs to the U.S. upper midwest.
 It never happened.
-Foxconn’s operation in the US today is limited to only 250 jobs in a warehouse.
+Foxconn’s operation in the U.S. today is limited to only 250 jobs in a warehouse.
 So the upper midwest again slipped back by narrow margins to the Democrats.
-But if the Democrats now can’t deliver jobs either, they’ll just as easily slip back again in 2022 and 2024.
+But if the Democrats can’t deliver jobs either, they’ll just as easily slip back again in 2022 and 2024.

-These new growing grass roots movements are the real political forces that determined Biden’s win, along with the working class and middle classes disenchantment with Trump’s failed promises.
+These new growing grassroots movements are the real political forces that determined Biden’s win, along with the working class and middle class disenchantment with Trump’s failed promises.
 Biden’s win had therefore less to do with Nancy Pelosi’s strategy of targeting suburban white women, vets, professionals and independents.
-That strategy failed to produce any ‘blue wave’ whatsoever.
+That strategy failed to produce any “blue wave” whatsoever.
 In fact, it resulted in Democrat loss of seats in the House of Representatives, while wasting tens of millions of dollars on futile Senate races like that in Kentucky against Mitch McConnell.
 Just think if that money was spent in Georgia.
 If it was, there might not be the need to have runoff elections there this coming January for the state’s two Senate seats.

-What remains to be seen is whether Pelosi, Shumer and the moneybag corporate donors of their party will understand what has really happened this election cycle and really why Biden won (and the House and Senate campaigns largely failed).
-If the leaders of the party now go the route of a minimalist program in 2020, as did Obama in 2009, they will no doubt come 2022 suffer a similar fate as Obama and they did in 2010.
-Then we will all be back to ‘square one’ with a resurgence of Trump and Trumpism once again.
+What remains to be seen is whether Pelosi, Shumer and the moneybag corporate donors of their party will understand what has really happened this election cycle and why Biden really won (and the House and Senate campaigns largely failed).
+If the leaders of the party now go the route of a minimalist program in 2020, they will no doubt suffer a similar fate in 2022 as they did in 2010.
+Then we will all be back to square one with a resurgence of Trump and Trumpism once again.